 The tower is to be divided into two dwellings, with the upper home to be accessed via a staircase and lift tower extension.
 The design of the extension is intentionally industrial, inspired by the form and history of the water tower.
-The simple form and material palette of the extension does not detract from the character of the main tower, and secures the long term future of a signficant landmark building.
+The simple form and material palette of the extension does not detract from the character of the main tower, and secures the long term future of a significant landmark building.

 location : ormskirk

-status : construction
+status : complete

 notes : local historical landmark